interledger/rfcs/0038-http-auth-profiles/http-auth-profiles.md

 * ...be as simple as possible while also being highly secure.
 * ...clearly define any trade-offs involved in choosing a particular profile.
 * ...be easily implementable across programming languages in order to aid broad adoption.
-* ...utilise well-known and broadly deployed protocols in order to increase confidence the profiles.
+* ...utilise well-known and broadly deployed protocols in order to increase confidence in the profiles.
 * ...be suitable for high-performance use-cases, such as ILPv4 packet processing.
 * ...resist replays (emphasis: resist, not necessarily be replay-proof, in order to support high-performance use-cases).
-* ...not negate or prevent the ability of operators to layer-on more security on top of a chosen profile.
+* ...not negate or prevent the ability of operators to layer-on more security "on top of" a profile defined in this RFC.

 ## Specification